Students are expected to attend all of their classes.

 Absences due to medical conditions relating to pregnancy will be excused for as long as deemed medically necessary by a student's doctor and students will be given the opportunity to make up missed work.

-Students needing assistance may contact the Associate Dean of Students/Title IX Coordinator.
+Students needing assistance may contact the Title IX staff.

 The Ball State University Athletic Department expects all student-athletes to attend all classes except for University- and department-approved absences.

-Student-athletes are strongly encouraged to provide their travel schedules and the number of classes they may miss to faculty at the beginning of each term to discuss potential accommodations.
+Student-athletes are strongly encouraged to provide their travel schedules and the number of classes they may miss to faculty at the beginning of each term to discuss potential adjustments.

 Students shall be excused from class in the case of a campus-wide advisory that inhibits classroom attendance.